Washington man is 1st in US to catch new virus from China

 SEATTLE (AP) — The U.S. on Tuesday reported its first case of a new and potentially deadly virus circulating in China, saying a Washington state resident who returned last week from the outbreak’s epicenter was hospitalized near Seattle.

-U.S. health officials stressed that they believe the virus’ overall risk to the American public remained low.
+U.S. officials stressed that they believe the virus’ overall risk to the American public remained low.

+“This is not a moment of high anxiety,” Gov. Jay Inslee said.

-The newly discovered virus has infected about 300 people, all of whom had been in China, and killed six.
+The newly discovered virus has infected about 440 people, all of whom had been in China, and killed nine.
 The virus can cause coughing, fever, breathing difficulty and pneumonia.
 The U.S. joins a growing list of places outside mainland China reporting cases, following Thailand, Japan, South Korea and Taiwan.

 Airports around the world have stepped up monitoring, checking passengers from China for signs of illness in hopes of containing the virus during the busy Lunar New Year travel season.